Andover Lawyer Lands Grammy Nomination For Latin Jazz Album

 “If it passes the Patty test, I know I’m on the right track,” John said.

-Patty gave a thumbs up to a song John wrote last year called “Sortie,” which became the title track to the album nominated for the Best Latin Jazz Album Grammy.
+Patty gave a thumbs up to a song John wrote last year called “Sorte!,” which became the title track to the album nominated for the Best Latin Jazz Album Grammy.

 “It’s against type because I’m not Latin,” he laughed.